Rajvardhan-Tekawade/frontend-RAGarXiv-nextjs/README.md

 Frontend (Next.js)

-Academic Paper Summarizer Frontend (Next.js)
+Academic Paper Summarizer Backend (RAG + FastAPI) (for the IIT Kanpur+BoltIOT AI&ML internship project)

 This is the Next.js frontend for Ragarxiv, designed to interact with the FastAPI backend.
 It allows users to input a research query and receive summarized academic papers.